VinnyLiu0817/VinnyLiu0817/README.md

 ** Here are some ideas to get you started:-->

-- 🔭 I’m currently studying on SYSU
+- 🔭 I’m currently studying in SYSU
 - 🌱 I’m currently learning machine learning (federated learning)
 - 📫 How to reach me: liuwj0817@gmail.com
 - ⚡ Fun fact: TUK